asejouk/zachmoshe.com/_posts/2015-07-29-griddlers-ninja-serverless-architecture.markdown

 ### The Lambda function

 The lambda function is spinning a worker machine if there isn't already one running.
 It's invoked whenever a message gets to the SNS queue and checks if there is another spot request open for the same app (or if it's a 'special message') if there isn't, it launches a new one.
-Code is pretty straight forward.
+The code is pretty straight forward:

 {% highlight javascript %}
 var aws = require('aws-sdk');